 The Echocardiography Exam is 3 hours.

 What topics are covered on the Echocardiography Exam?

-Topics include: Physical Principles, Instrumentation, Examination Principles, Valvular Heart Diseases, Chamber Size, and Function, Congenital Heart Disease, Cardiac Masses, Pericardial Disease, Contrast, and New Applications and Role of Echo
+Topics include: Physical Principles, Instrumentation, Examination Principles Valvular Heart Disease, Chamber Size and Function, Congenital Heart Disease, Cardiac Masses, Pericardial Disease, Contrast and New Applications, and Miscellaneous Topics (Role of Echo)

 Our question bank for the Echocardiography Exam covers four Cognitive Difficulty Levels:

 - Allergy and Immunology - 4 questions

 - Cardiovascular - 293 questions

 - Ears Nose and Throat - 1 questions